alexpooley/activejob-google_cloud_tasks/README.md

 ### Config
 ```
 Activejob::GoogleCloudTasks::Config.endpoint = '/foo'
-Activejob::GoogleCloudTasks::Config.http_method = :GET
 ```

 - `endpoint` - (Optional) The path or URL which the Cloud Tasks service forwards the task request to the worker.
 When the endpoint is a path then App Engine tasks will be created.
-When the endpoint is a URL then HTTP Target tasks are created.
+When the endpoint is a URL then HTTP Target tasks are created and tasks will be POSTed to the endpoint.
 Default: `/activejobs`
-- `http_method` - (Optional) The HTTP method to use to connect ot the end point.
-Default: `:GET`

-You can override the `endpoint` and `http_method` on a per job basis.
+You can override the `endpoint` on a per job basis.
 For example:
 ```
 class MyJob < ApplicationJob
   def endpoint
     '/my_job_endpoint'
-  end

-  def http_method
-    :DELETE
   end
 end